cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/google.rst

 To install Remote Desktop opening Google Chrome and navigating to the
 |remote_desktop_link| site.
-Next, click "+ ADD TO CHROME" button in the upper right-hand corner.
+Next, click :guilabel:`+ ADD TO CHROME` button in the upper right-hand corner.

 .. |remote_desktop_link| raw:: html